How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 Online counseling for depression

 Fortunately, research shows that online therapy can play a significant role in reducing depression and anxiety symptoms.
-For example, one study found that online therapy could be even more effective than traditional in-person sessions, with 100 percent of participants in the online group showing continued symptom reduction three months after treatment.
+For example, one study found that online therapy could be even more effective than traditional in-person sessions, with 100 percent of participants in the online group showing continued symptom reduction three months after therapeutic treatment.

 Getty/AnnaStills

-If tms isn’t an option for you, consider talk therapy
+If TMS isn’t an option for you, consider talk therapy

 Takeaway